Savonburg, Kansas

-Savonburg is a city in Allen County, Kansas, United States.
+Savonburg is a city in Elsmore Township, Allen County, Kansas, United States.
 As of the 2020 census, the population of the city was 74.

 History

 Savonburg was founded in 1879.
 The origin of the name Savonburg is obscure.
 It was incorporated as a city in 1902.
 Its high school closed in 1946, then its grade school closed in the 1960s.
 Many of the settlers of Savonburg were Swedish.
 In the early days, the city had a Swedish concert band.
 For much of the 20th century, Savonburg was served by the Missouri–Kansas–Texas Railroad which maintained a passenger depot in the city.